 - All entries must be original works by the entrant.
 Unauthorized use of another’s image will result in disqualification.

-- The contest is open to local high school or home-schooled students.
+- The contest is open to local high school or home-schooled students in the St. Louis, Quincy and Rolla regions.

 - Each entry must be submitted with an entry form detailing the title, caption and a personal reflection; no more than three entries per participant are allowed.